-If you’re riding as I did, taking your time, enjoying exploring towns and pueblos and staying a few days, you will want more clothes than if you’re on a mission to finish a route as fast as you can.
+If you’re riding as I did, taking your time, enjoying exploring the remote sierras, towns and pueblos and staying a few days, you will want more clothes than if you’re on a mission to finish a route as fast as you can.
 You don’t have to be dirty and smelly all the time!
 After having a shower, it was so good to be able to put clean clothes on.
 I washed my dirty gear in the hostal bathrooms and dried them where I could.

 I had packed for warm to hot weather in the day, with chilly mornings and evenings (above freezing temperatures) I would swap out some items if I was riding in colder weather.
 My clothes were packed in a vacuum bag, to keep the volume down.

 My preference was to have a completely free-standing tent.
 I really can’t be doing with staking out the guy ropes every time I put it up.
 I was generally happy with my choice of tent, although in strong winds it felt quite unstable.
 It’s tall and thin and must be pitched with the thinner end facing the direction the wind is coming from, which isn’t always easy to establish.
 It survived, was roomy enough for me and all my gear, except my bike, and I thoroughly enjoyed my time in it.
 It's very good at keeping the bugs out!

 Standard, out of the showroom Specialized Camber FSR 2017 except for tubeless tyres

 Upgrade.
 Standard tyres - Ground Control and Purgatory.

 My only criticism of it would be that a full suspension bike is obviously heavier than a gravel bike, but not to a point where I wanted to throw it down a mountain, unless I was on it of course!

 I’d love to get some quick release pedals for it, but that’s for when I’m rich! **Update I now have some QR pedals, see the blog**